TITLE 8 SOCIAL SERVICES

 (1) meet the conditions of participation.
 See 42 CFR, Section 484 Subpart B;

-(2) are licensed and certified by the licensing and certification bureau of the New Mexico department of health to meet all standards for participation in a federal program established under Title XVIII (medicare) of the Social Security Act.
+(2) are licensed and certified by the licensing and certification bureau of the HCA to meet all standards for participation in a federal program established under Title XVIII (medicare) of the Social Security Act.
 Any provider participating only in medicaid must be licensed and certified to comply with the standards for medicare participation; and

 (3) are public agencies, private for-profit agencies, or private non-profit agencies primarily engaged in furnishing skilled nursing services and at least one other therapeutic service.